 Related Read: Kid Friendly Smokies: Cades Cove

 The trail is wide enough to walk 3 or 4 people across, if no one is coming down in the other direction.
-Even better, there is no drop off on either side to attract your ever curious tikes.
+Even better, there is no drop off on either side, which is always a huge concern if you are hiking with littles.
 While there may be no grand finale, such as a waterfall for rock formation, Schoolhouse Gap trail does allow you to peacefully reconnect with nature while ascending the gently sloping and unassuming path.
 Just to be clear, there is no schoolhouse.

 Despite our misstep at the beginning of the day, we had an amazing time making lasting family memories.
 Isn’t that what it’s all about folks?
 Wishing the same joy for you and yours.